tigr0w/BC-SECURITY_Empire/docs/quickstart/configuration/server.md

 * **suppress-self-cert-warning** - Suppress the http warnings when launching an Empire instance that uses a self-signed cert.

 * **api** - Configure the RESTful API.
-The only option is the port to run the API on.
+This includes the port to run the API on, as well as the path for the SSL certificates.
+If `empire-priv.key` and `empire-chain.pem` are not found in this directory, self-signed certs will be generated.

 ```yaml
 api: